-You should read the following discussion and analysis of our financial condition and results of operations together with the condensed consolidated financial statements and related notes appearing elsewhere in this Quarterly Report on Form 10-Q (Quarterly Report) and the audited financial information and the notes thereto included in our Annual Report on Form 10-K, which was filed with the Securities and Exchange Commission (SEC) on March 15, 2022 (Annual Report).
+You should read the following discussion and analysis of our financial condition and results of operations together with the condensed consolidated financial statements and related notes appearing elsewhere in this Quarterly Report on Form 10-Q (Quarterly Report) and the audited financial information and the notes thereto included in our Annual Report on Form 10-K, which was filed with the Securities and Exchange Commission (the SEC) on March 6, 2023 (Annual Report).
 Some of the information contained in this discussion and analysis or set forth elsewhere in this Quarterly Report, including information with respect to our plans and strategy for our business, includes forward-looking statements that involve risks and uncertainties.
-As a result of many factors, including those factors set forth in the "Cautionary Note Regarding Forward-Looking Statements" and "Risk Factors" section of this Quarterly Report, our actual results could differ materially from the results described in, or implied by, the forward-looking statements contained in the following discussion and analysis.
-You should carefully read the "Cautionary Note Regarding Forward-Looking Statements" and "Risk Factors" sections of this Quarterly Report to gain an understanding of the important factors that could cause actual results to differ materially from our forward-looking statements contained in the following discussion and analysis.
+As a result of many factors, including those factors set forth in the "Cautionary Note Regarding Forward-Looking Statements" and "Risk Factors" section of this Quarterly Report, our actual results could differ materially from the results described in, or implied by, the forward-looking statements" and "Risk Factors" sections of this Quarterly Report to gain an understanding of the important factors that could cause actual results to differ materially from our forward-looking statements contained in the following discussion and analysis.